Former ‘RHONY’ Star Kelly Bensimon Flaunts Incredible Figure In Navy Blue Bikini

-Kelly Bensimon flaunted her fit figure in another scorching Instagram post.
-The post consisted of four images that saw Kelly in a flattering blue bikini.
+Kelly Bensimon flaunted her fit figure in another scorching Instagram post that consisted of four images that saw Kelly in a flattering blue bikini.

 The first shot in the set captured the former Real Housewives of New York City star posed in front of several large rocks.
 She did not use a specific geotag in the post that shared her location with fans, but in her caption, she mentioned that she was missing her “Florida vibes.”
 The sun illuminated the model’s figure and helped her honey-dyed highlights pop.